TA2015-HQC-Hangman-3/Hangman-3/Team Hangman-3 Refactoring Documentation.md

     - and others;

 - Dependency Inversion Principle:
     - All dependencies are resolved through constructor injection and method injections(e.g. all the Commands classes).
+All constructors rely on abstractions, rather than concrete implementations.
 Where possible empty constructors with "poor man's IoC" are used.

 13. Unit Testing - Made Unit tests for all sorters(ComparerSorter, SelectionSorter), word providers(SimpleRandomWordProvider, XmlWordProvider), HangmanWord, HangmanWordProxy, Scoreboard and ConsolePrinter.